PlayKit.ai

 Token Expiration

-Player tokens have a default expiration of 24 hours.
+Player credentials have a default expiration of 24 hours.
 Refresh tokens are valid for 30 days.

 Check Expiration: